 1. Avoid Boarding Facilities

 Boarding facilities and kennels take on many dogs at a time, which can create a noisy, stressful environment.
-These facilities are often understaffed around the holidays, and your dog is not likely to get the personal attention he needs.
+These facilities are often understaffed around the holidays, and your dog is not likely to get the personal attention they need.
 Also, with so many dogs so close together, disease can run rampant.
 If you absolutely must use a boarding facility, do some serious research.
 But this is not a great place for an anxious pup.

 2. Find A Trusted Friend Or Relative

 If you’re not around, the next best thing is someone your dog has met and trusts.
-A friend or relative that your dog sees often will make him a bit more at ease than a stranger.
+A friend or relative that your dog sees often will make them feel a bit more at ease than a stranger.
 Make sure to go over your dog’s schedule and medical needs to make the transition as painless as possible.

 3. Get A Pet Sitter

 There are many types of pet sitters, but you should find one from a trusted source and pay attention to reviews online.
 The best pet sitter is one that will stay in your home and watch your dog.
-That way your pup will at least have a familiar environment, which can ease his nerves a bit.
-Make sure your dog has a chance to meet the pet sitter while you are present beforehand so he’s not stuck with a completely new stranger when you leave.
+That way your pup will at least have a familiar environment, which can ease their nerves a bit.
+Make sure your dog has a chance to meet the pet sitter while you are present beforehand so they’re not stuck with a completely new stranger when you leave.

 4. Distraction Is Key

 As you leave, make sure your pup is distracted.
 You’ll probably want to say goodbye to your dog, but get that out of the way well before you go.
 Saying goodbye can clue your dog into the fact that you’re leaving and trigger anxiety.
 Distract your pup with a chew toy or a peanut butter filled Kong–make sure the peanut butter is xylitol-free–so he won’t notice that you’re about to go.
-The act of leaving can make your dog very nervous, so the more you can draw his attention away from it, the better.
+The act of leaving can make your dog very nervous, so the more you can draw their attention away from it, the better.

 5. Leave Comfort Items